nionsisre/nionsisre/README.md

 ## Find me around the web 🌎

 - Sharing updates on [LinkedIn](https://www.linkedin.com/in/nionsisre) 💼
-- Or reach me: nionsisre@gmail.com 📫
+- Or reach me : nionsisre@gmail.com 📫

 ### Some stats